← Back to s.plings.io Core Systems

 Path Structure Breakdown

-The path parameter (p) follows the HD wallet hierarchy:
+The path parameter (p) follows the HD wallet hierarchy.
+The minimum, canonical form is 5 levels:

 p=4.2.3.3.6